 EDIT: This post was pre written and scheduled for today, ironically considering the events of yesterday.
-I have chosen to upload this post regardless of the horrific actions, because at the end of the day you have to continue as normal and not let acts of pure hatred and terrorism dictate normal behaviour.
+I have chosen to upload this post about Southbank regardless of the horrific actions, because at the end of the day you have to continue as normal and not let acts of pure hatred and terrorism dictate normal behaviour.
 My thoughts go out to everyone who was caught up or affected by the attacks yesterday, including the police officer who died in the name of protecting others. ❤️

 So now back to the post….

 A smaller post today, and one that’s slightly more photo heavy as I wanted to write about another London location that I had the opportunity to visit and take photos of.
 I have never really been to southbank before apart from when I was very young, so I really enjoyed going back and visiting the more ‘tourist heavy’ part of London and seeing the classic attractions, such as Big Ben and the many street performers.

 We visited on a Friday lunchtime and it was incredibly busy, but we did go in the half term holidays so there were lots of families as well.
 I suppose because of how busy London is, there will be no time you go where it is quieter but I found that the further along southbank you go the more peaceful it gets.
 The end near the London eye at the beginning of the walk was particularly busy and I didn’t really like it, but by the end of the ‘strip’ there were very few people around.